jaredhowland/jaredhowland.github.io/content/presentations/small-data-erl.md

 ![Slide 048][48]

-* So that is a quick overview of some tools we have been experimenting with at BYU to help us manage and analyze our collection development data.
+* So that is a quick overview of some tools we have been experimenting with at <span class="caps">BYU</span> to help us manage and analyze our collection development data.
 * Thank you!
 * **[IMAGE: CC0 1.0 Universal Public Domain Dedication](https://pixabay.com/en/question-mark-why-icon-blue-usa-1332062/)**